The Amityville Horror (1979 film): Critical response

 Charles Champlin of the Los Angeles Times gave the film a favorable review, writing that, "what it does scarily well is make a very attractive three-story colonial (which would go for 300 thou easily if only it had a different case history) the villain of the piece.
 The horror is all the more effective because it arises not in some cobwebby and batty castle nor on an unlisted planet in an unnumbered millennium, but around the corner and up our street."

 The film has received some better reviews over time, including from historian James F. Broderick, who praised it as "an effective horror movie that succeeds largely because the performers take the over-the-top material seriously...
 The film is taut, tense, and filled with the bizarre, unsettling events chronicled in the book."
 In a 2013 assessment, John Kenneth Muir called The Amityville Horror a "blunt and effective horror film" and discussed author Stephen King's analysis of the film's subtext of financial turmoil.

-On internet review aggregator Rotten Tomatoes, 32% of 47 surveyed critics gave the film a positive review, and the average rating is 4.8/10.
+On internet review aggregator Rotten Tomatoes, 33% of 48 surveyed critics gave the film a positive review.
 Its consensus reads, "Dull and disappointing, the best that can be said for The Amityville Horror is that it set a low bar for its many sequels and remakes".
+Metacritic, which uses a weighted average, assigned the a score of 28 out of 100, based on 10 critics, indicating "generally unfavorable" reviews.